websight-io/docs/docs/docs/developers/wcm-mode/index.md

 ### Java API

-In Java API the WCM mode is represented by `pl.ds.websight.pages.foundation.WcmMode` enum delivered by `pl.ds.websight:websight-pages-foundation-bundle`.
+In the Java API, the WCM mode is represented by the `pl.ds.websight.pages.foundation.WcmMode` enum and delivered by `pl.ds.websight:websight-pages-foundation-bundle`.
-The enum value is set at request attribute `WcmMode.REQUEST_ATTRIBUTE_NAME` and used to resolve the WCM mode from the request during request processing.
+The enum value is set within the request attribute `WcmMode.REQUEST_ATTRIBUTE_NAME` and is used to resolve the WCM mode from the request during request processing.
 The mode can be tested using the `WcmMode` enum methods.

 ## Forcing WCM mode in HTL

-While including resources or scripts in HTL using `data-sly-resource` or `data-sly-include` the WCM mode can be set to specific value using the `requestAttributes` option and `wcmmode` object available in HTL.
+If you include resources or scripts in HTL using `data-sly-resource` or `data-sly-include`, you can set the WCM mode to a specific value using the `requestAttributes` option and the `wcmmode` object available in HTL.

-See more about `data-sly-resource` and `data-sly-include` [here](https://sling.apache.org/documentation/bundles/scripting/scripting-htl.html#extensions-of-the-htl-specification-1).
+Read more about `data-sly-resource` and `data-sly-include` [here](https://sling.apache.org/documentation/bundles/scripting/scripting-htl.html#extensions-of-the-htl-specification-1).

 ```
 <sly data-sly-resource="${'title' @ requestAttributes = wcmmode.disabledModeAttribute}"></sly>